• Skip to main content

 This post may contain affiliate links.

-Jade Emperor Pagoda Saigon attraction
+Visiting the Jade Emperor Pagoda in Saigon

-My first stop in Ho Chi Minh City, the Jade Emperor Pagoda
+My First Stop in Ho Chi Minh City

 I don’t want to visit the Jade Emperor Pagoda like a tourist – I want to ‘feel’ it, and by ‘feeling it’ I mean I want to get under its skin.
 It’s my first day in Ho Chi Minh City (Saigon), and I feel like an outsider – which, clearly, I am.